acmutd/portal/README.md

 ### Questions

-If you have questions about this project, contact ACM's engineering team at engineering@acmutd.co.
+If you have questions about this project, contact ACM's Development team at development@acmutd.co.

 ### Contributors